chengyutang/lctk/README.md

 ```

 ### 3.2 Binary Tree
-Similar with linked list, a binary tree is also represented by an array in LeetCode's console, and the order is a layer-wise, left-to-right travesal of the tree.
+Similar with linked list, a binary tree is also represented by an array in LeetCode's console, and the order is basically a BFS travesal of the tree.

 Given an input array `arr` that represents a binary tree, the following command
 ```python